Clean Your Closet! 16 Things to Finally Get Rid Of

 Clothes from another lifetime

 Is it a going-out top from your 20s?
 Maternity wear when you’re well past the baby-making stage of life?
 Exotic get-ups from that summer you spent abroad?
-You can probably donate them all.
+You can probably donate or recycle them all.